cnbbooks/lfe-manual/src/part1/intro/hw/repl.md

 lfe> (io:format "~p~n" '("Hello, World!"))
 ```

-While technically a program, it is not very interesting; we didn't create a function of our own, nor did we run it from outside the LFE interactive programming environment.
+While technically a program, it is not a very interesting one: we didn't create a function of our own, nor did we run it from outside the LFE interactive programming environment.

 Let's address one of those points right now.

-Try this, instead:
+Try this:

 ```lisp
 lfe> (defun hello-world ()